rajpurkarlab/LymphoML/README.md

 The [stats](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/stats) subdirectory contains code that we use to compute confidence intervals for all our experiment results.

-- Set `num_replciates` to change number of bootstrapped samples to generate.
+- Set `num_replicates` to change number of bootstrapped samples to generate.
 - Set `per_class` to compute confidence intervals for a specific class/label.